Parametric transformations between the Heun and Gauss hypergeometric functions: Deriving Heun-to-hypergeometric identities

+A pull-back transformation (\ref{eq:algtransf}) between the hypergeometric and (or) Heun equations might fail to produce two-term identities between the hypergeometric and (or) Heun solutions only if all singular points of the transformed equation lie above non-singular points of the starting equation.
+The singularities of the transformed equation are then apparent, and the pull-back covering is typically not a Belyi map so that \cite[Proposition 3.3]{HeunClass} likely applies.
+An example of such a transformation in given in \cite[Remark 5.9]{VidunasDihTr}; it is a composition of $\hpgde{1/2,1/2,1/2}\stackrel{4}{\longleftarrow}\heunde{1,1,1}$ and $\hpgde{1,1,1}\stackrel{3}{\longleftarrow}\heunde{3,2,2}$ with general ramification fibers in the second transformation.
+On the other hand, transformation identities between the hypergeometric and Heun functions might formally exist without a pull-back between their equations.
+For example, the linear function $\hpg21{\!-1,\,b}{c}{z}$ can be formally transformed to any (hypergeometric or Heun) polynomial.
+Part 2 of \cite[Lemma 2.1]{VidunasFE} indicates that this situation can occur only if we start with a hypergeometric function actually satisfying a first order Fuchsian equation.

-A choice of $x=0$ and local exponents at $z=0$ determines a two-term identity up to fractional-linear transformations (\ref{frlin2f1}), (\ref{frlinha})--(\ref{frlinhb}).
-If the local exponent difference at $z=0$ is restricted to $1/k$ with an integer $k$, the choices $0,1/k$ and $0,-1/k$ of local exponents give different identities.
-Changing the sign of the local exponent difference at $z=0$ basically gives an identity between the other two local solutions (with non-zero local exponents) at $x=0$ and $z=0$.
+If the exponent difference at $z=0$ is restricted to $1/k$ with $k\in\ZZ$, the choices $0,1/k$ and $0,-1/k$ of local exponents give different identities.
+Changing the sign of the exponent difference at $z=0$ basically gives an identity between the other two local solutions (with non-zero local exponents) at $x=0$ and $z=0$.
 For transformations between hypergeometric functions, this situation is captured by \cite[Lemma 2.3]{VidunasFE}.
-Here is a reformulation for identities between Heun and hypergeometric functions.
+Here is a reformulation for identities between the Heun and hypergeometric functions.